Wagtail Streamfields - Propagating the `required` Attribute on Nested Blocks

 It might not seem that significant at first, but what it means is that you can defer the declaration of the child blocks until the StructBlock instance is initialised.
 Attributes of that instance can be used in those child block declarations such as conditionally adding blocks or passing parameters into the child block definition.

-In the case highlighted in this article, it allows us to pass in the required attribute of the StructBlock into the child blocks that we want to inherit this value.
+In the case highlighted in this article, declaring the child blocks as local variables allows us to pass in the required attribute of the StructBlock into the child blocks that we want to inherit this value.

 Creating a Workaround